juliaguida/oystercard/how-to/code-review.md

   you prefer, and reach a resolution quickly.
 * Ask good questions; don't make demands. ("What do you think about naming this `:user_id`?")
-* Good questions avoid judgment and avoid assumptions about the author's perspective.
+* Good questions avoid judgement and avoid assumptions about the author's perspective.
 * Ask for clarification. ("I didn't understand.
 Can you clarify?")
 * Avoid selective ownership of code. ("mine", "not mine", "yours")